KacperGierycz/KacperGierycz/README.md

   14. flyway/liquidbase Unknown

   <br>
-   Abstraction this is so common question I decide to memorise this beautifull sentence <br> *"In essense the abstraction is preserving the information that is   releveant in a given context, and forgeting information that is irrelevant in that context"* <br> - John V. Guttag <br><br>
+   Abstraction this is so common question I decide to memorize this beautiful sentence <br> *"In essence, the abstraction is preserving the information that is   relevant in a given context, and forgetting information that is irrelevant in that context"* <br> - John V. Guttag <br><br>
-  Well according to this I'm on a quest to get into this concepts and understand them at least to the level of my current undertanding of computer science.
+  Well according to this I'm on a quest to get into these concepts and understand them at least to the level of my current understanding of computer science.
-  The things that I have to press the most are Clean Code, Agile, SOLID The SOLID there is a L and D that I have to leave for leater But S single resposibility, O open for extension close for modification, I interface segregation
+  The things that I have to press the most are Clean Code, Agile, SOLID The SOLID there is an L and D that I have to leave for later But S single responsibility, O open for extension close for modification, I interface segregation
   Clean Code now general rules:
-  Let Your code be easy to READ and understand make introduction give general concepts and let it introduce what will going to happend Use descriptive names for methods and classes
+  Let Your code be easy to READ and understand make an introduction give general concepts and let it introduce what will go to happen Use descriptive names for methods and classes
-  If method is to long try to extract part into another method there is much more to this
+  If the method is too long try to extract part into another method there is much more to this

   Agile
-  This has a greate name everyon would like this name being theirs quality lol The values are quite fine they are:<br>
+  This has a great name everyone would like this name being their quality lol The values are quite fine they are:<br>
-  - Individauals and interactinos over process and tools
+  - Individuals and interactions over process and tools
-  - Working software over comperhensive documentation
+  - Working software over comprehensive documentation
   - Customer collaboration over contract negotiation
-  - Responding to change over following the plan
+  - Responding to change by following the plan

-  Yes this sound great
+  Yes this sounds great

 10.05.22
-  I did't decide what form should I write the standard diary jurnal or modify text and material with advance with knoleage I think both would be fine I like the jurnal like style.
+  I didn't decide what form should I write the standard diary journal or modify text and material with advanced knowledge I think both would be fine I like the jurnal-like style.
-  Well to the actual progress I made one big one in the matter of learning by itself regarding to fast typing practice.
-I was stuck for some time with progres trying to type as fast I can possible, but once whe tired of amouts of mistakes decided to go with slower but more precise and wiht whis came huge improvement in accuraccy, and little to no lose in speed what was a shock and even when I was thinking that I'm typing slower actualy I keep the same speed like when typing as fast as possible.
-Well the conclusion is fcusing on corectnes makes things faseter without knowing it and the time is distorted somehow I suspect that when you are tyrying to type accurate you are thinking faster and this may by the cause.
-I will keep this way becouse the progres is dayily now and looks it's a way to go.
-Well best essence is harder is not beter then smarter:)lol
+  Well to the actual progress I made one big one in the matter of learning by itself regarding fast typing practice.
+I was stuck for some time with progress trying to type as fast I can possible, but once I was tired of amounts of mistakes decided to go with slower but more precise, and with this came a huge improvement in accuracy, and little to no loss in speed what was a shock and even when I was thinking that I'm typing slower actually I keep the same speed like when typing as fast as possible.
+Well the conclusion is focusing on correctness makes things faster without knowing it and the time is distorted somehow I suspect that when you are trying to type accurately you are thinking faster and this may be the cause.
+I will keep this way because the progress is daily now and looks like it's a way to go.
+Well, the best essence is harder is not better than smarter:)lol
- I'm on how to write [basic git formating](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links) text looks beter after this next one grammar how to connect grammarly to gitreadmy.
+ I'm on how to write [basic git formatting](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links) text looks better after this next one grammar how to connect Grammarly to gitreadmy.

   11.05.22
-  Yesterday I had a greate conversation witha developer and got fev topics to add to the list.
-He mentiond one courious thing that after some time programming can grow a little boring and there are things that can add to craft like contact with client it's interesting.
+  Yesterday I had a great conversation with a developer and got a few topics to add to the list.
+He mentioned one curious thing that after some time programming can grow a little boring and there are things that can add to the craft like contact with clients its interests.

   <br />
     </details>